lhsteffen/CS344/README.md

 the differences between each type of algorithm have been established, the lab then asks to consider the differences between constraint satisfaction and traditional search methods.

+### Lab 04

+Lab 04 is about joint probability systems and Bayes' Rule.
+This lab shows how artificial intelligence can use statistics to determine things by thinking logically.
+This lab fist shows how a joint probability system would work, showing the issues that come with joint probability tables and how unweildy they can become.
+The lab then moves on to Bayes' Rule with some hand calculated probabilities.
+This part of the lab shows that you can calculate probabilities with less information given by using Bayes' Rule.
+This part of the lab also shows some statistical "paradoxes" regarding drug tests and cancer tests.

+### Homework 01

+Homework 01 revists the local search and CSP algorithms discussed in labs 01-03.
+This homework fist asks a more philosophical question about introspection and human cognitive modelling.
+After this question, homework asks you to create and formulate the Travelling Salesman Problem for the local search algorithms hill climbing and simulated annealing to solve.
+Once a solution to this problem has been formulated, the homework asks you to create a scheduling problem for constraint satisfaction search algorithms to solve.